ministryofjustice/fb-specification/documentation/overview/basics/basics.md

 ## Pages

-Pages are built out of [components](/components) and [patterns](/patterns).
+Pages are built out of [components](/components) and [patterns](/patterns) which can be added to the page‘s `components` property.

-Each page is defined in its own json file.
+Each page must be defined in its own json file.

-Pages are rendered using the template that
+Pages are rendered using the template that corresponds to the page type used.

 [See available page types](/page)

 ## Components

-Components are reusable parts of the user interface that have been made to support a variety of applications.
+Components are the fundamental reusable parts of the user interface that have been made to support a variety of applications.

+Components come in the following basic categories

+- content
+- form controls
+- grouping other components

 [See available component types](/component)